-Time your visit for spring and you’ll be in for quite the treat: catching the Kyoto cherry blossoms at their peak.
-Truthfully, this isn’t just a must-do activity for Japan or Asia, but a memory that every person on earth will forever cherish.
+The best time to go to Kyoto, though, is in spring.
+Time your visit right and you’re in for a treat: Catching the Kyoto cherry blossoms at their peak.
+Seeing cherry blossoms in Kyoto isn’t just a must-do for a trip to Japan; it’s a memory every person on earth will forever cherish.

-The peak viewing time for cherry blossoms in full bloom in Kyoto during 2019 fell between March 27th and April 5th.
+The peak viewing time for cherry blossoms in full bloom in Kyoto during 2020 fell between March 22nd and March 30th.

 When you’re at Maruyama Park, be sure to also check out Yasaka Shrine at the park’s western entrance.

-As if this canal-side street wasn’t quite lovely enough year-round, Shirakawa Minami-dori is adorned with dozens of cherry trees that render a visit during sakura season an absolute must for your Kyoto itinerary.
+As if the canal-side street wasn’t lovely enough year-round, dozens of cherry trees adorn Shirakawa Minami-dori.
+A visit during sakura season is a must for your Kyoto itinerary.

 Any time of year you visit, Kiyomizu-dera Temple is one of the must-see attractions in Kyoto.
 During cherry blossom season, it’s even more spectacular than normal.

 There’s a handful of cherry trees planted around Kiyomizu-dera, one of the must-visit temples & shrines in Kyoto.
-From its famous balcony, you’ll catch a glimpse of a few, but it’s near the pond at the exit that you’ll see the bulk of the temple’s sakura goodness.
+From its famous balcony, you’ll catch a glimpse of a few.
+But it’s near the pond at the exit that you’ll see the bulk of the temple’s sakura goodness.

-- Royal Park Hotel The Kyoto: A modern 4-star hotel within a short walking distance of top hanami spots like Shirakawa Minami-dori and Maruyama Park.
+- Royal Park Hotel The Kyoto is a modern 4-star hotel in the centre of Kyoto.
+It’s within a short walking distance of top hanami spots like Shirakawa Minami-dori and Maruyama Park.